 This discouraging statement about the infeasibility of a ‘magical’ journey to the past came from a pioneering research team of physicists working at the University of Science and Technology of Hong Kong (HKUST) under the direction of professor Shengwang Du.

 According to the results of their study, traveling back in time belongs to the realm of science fiction and can’t be implemented in practice.

 Photons and time travel

 Having studied and analyzed the behavior of individual photons, the particles that make up light, the Chinese researchers found confirmation to a fundamental axiom of the theory of relativity: any material body (i.e. non-zero mass) can move at a velocity equal to or lower than that of light.
 Therefore, no object can exceed the speed of light.

 What exactly was achieved?
-The scientists managed to accurately measure the velocity of individual photons, coming to a conclusion that none of them was able to exceed the speed of light in vacuum.
+The scientists were able to accurately measure the velocity of individual photons, coming to the conclusion that none of them was able to exceed the speed of light in vacuum.

 “Each individual photon, as well as the phase velocity of electromagnetic waves, obeys the relativistic postulate on the speed of light as a limit,” said the researchers.

 The research results were published in the prestigious scientific journal Physical Review Letters.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.